RamitSharma991/iOS16/README.md

 #### some vs. any

--the compiler can convert an instance of any X to some x by unboxing the underlying value and passing it directly to the some X parameter
+- the compiler can convert an instance of any X to some x by unboxing the underlying value and passing it directly to the some X parameter
 - use some by default
 - change to any when you need to store arbitrary values (arbitrary concrete types instances)